mbarkhau/sbk/READMEv2.md

 > *DISCLAIMERS*
 >
->  - As of November 2019, SBK is still an experimental pre-alpha evaluation only
+>  - As of November 2019, SBK is still in the experimental, pre-alpha, evaluation only,
->    prototype (hedge, hedge :-P).
-It is not suitable for serious use!
-If you use it,
+>    developmental prototype phase (is that enough hedging for ya? :-P).
+It is not
->    assume that all of your coins will be lost .
+>    suitable for serious use!
+If you use it, assume that all of your coins will be
+>    lost.
 >  - Do not use this software for any purpose other than for review and to
 >    provide feedback or to make contributions.
 >  - The SBK project is not associated with the Electrum Bitoin Wallet or